-PORTFOLIO OF CLOSED-END FUND OPPORTUNITIES TRUST, SERIES 9 (SMART TRUST 222)
+DYNAMIC SECTOR INCOME TRUST, SERIES 16 (SMART TRUST 274)

-Smart Trust 222 consists of a unit investment trust designated Smart Trust, Portfolio of Closed-End Fund Opportunities Trust, Series 9.
-The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of capital appreciation and current dividend income through investment in an unmanaged, diversified portfolio of common stock of closed-end funds.
-The sponsor cannot assure that the trust will achieve this objective.
+Smart Trust 274 consists of a unit investment trust designated Smart Trust, Dynamic Sector Income Trust, Series 16.
+The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of current dividend income, with capital appreciation as a secondary objective, through investment in an unmanaged, diversified portfolio of equity securities of companies and common stock of closed-end investment companies.
+The sponsor cannot assure that the trust will achieve these objectives.